 Alexander Nast facilitated all three consensus conferences.
 He presented results from the pre-voting alongside the background text and after discussion, the recommendation(s).
 After each section he opened up the floor for discussion.
 Benefits, harms, processes and procedures were extensively discussed.
-The nominal group techniques was chosen to facilitate the consensus process .
+The nominal group techniques was chosen to facilitate the consensus process 7.
 As suggested by the EuroGuiDerm Methods Manual, the (pre-)votes of those with personal financial COIs were not counted.

-In accordance with the EuroGuiDerm Manual, we used phrasing suggested by the GRADE Working Group to standardize the wording of all recommendations .
-This is reported as show in Table 11.
+In accordance with the EuroGuiDerm Manual, we used phrasing suggested by the GRADE Working Group to standardize the wording of all recommendations 8.
+This is reported as show in Table 12.
 The strength of the consensus is also reported.
 Recommendations and texts were discussed and voted upon until a majority of more than 50% agreed.

-TABLE 11: WORDING OF RECOMMENDATIONS 9-12
+TABLE 12: WORDING OF RECOMMENDATIONS 9-12

 Strength Wording Symbols Implications Strong recommendation for the use of an intervention 'We recommend ' 个个 We believe that all or almost all informed people would make that choice.
 Clinicians will have to spend less time on the process of decision-making, and may devote that time to overcome barriers to implementation and adherence.
 In most clinical situations, the recommendation may be adopted as a policy.
 Weak recommendation for the use of an intervention 'We suggest' ↑ We believe that most informed people would make that choice, but a substantial number would not.
 Clinicians and health care providers will need to devote more time on the process of shared decision-making.
-Policy makers will have to involve many stable baldons and malin, maline to involve many stakeholders and policy making requires substantial debate. () A ( At the constant of the constan we cannot U At the moment, a recommendation in favour or make a against an intervention cannot be made due to recommendation certain reasons (e.g. no reliable evidence data with respect to . available, conflicting outcomes, etc.) , 'We suggest \ We believe that most informed people would against' make a choice against that intervention, but a substantial number would not.
-'We recommend $\downarrow \downarrow$ We believe that all or almost all informed against' people would make a choice against that • intervention.
-This recommendation can be adopted as a policy in most clinical situations. adopted as a policy in most chinear situations. recommendation with respect to ' 'We suggest against ' make a recommendation with respect to
+Policy makers will have

+Strength Wording Symbols Implications to involve many stakeholders and policy making requires substantial debate.
+No recommendation with respect to an intervention 'We cannot make a recommendation with respect to . ' 0 At the moment, a recommendation in favour or against an intervention cannot be made due to certain reasons (e.g. no reliable evidence data available, conflicting outcomes, etc.) Weak recommendation against the use of an intervention 'We suggest against' \ We believe that most informed people would make a choice against that intervention, but a substantial number would not.
+Strong recommendation against the use of an intervention 'We recommend against' ↓ ↓ We believe that all or almost all informed people would make a choice against that intervention.
+This recommendation can be adopted as a policy in most clinical situations.